 Directors’ and Officers’ (D&O) Liability insurance gives financial protection in the event you are sued personally.
 D&O protects you against claims made against you or your co-directors within the scope of your everyday business.
 It is there to cover you for legal costs as well as any damages.
 D&O insurance covers directors' acts and the cover should extend to those individuals that are subject to regulatory approvals (such as the Senior Managers regime), the Data Protection Officer, General Counsel, Risk Manager and other senior individuals (including employees in managerial capacities).

 What does good D&O insurance look like?
-What to look out for:

 D&O insurance is there to pay for costs relating to mounting a defence, and any damages or settlements relating to the matter.
 Any allegation made by a third party against a director or officer, no matter how frivolous, needs to be vigorously defended, otherwise, there is a risk of judgement being entered in default of a defence.